MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M03L01Lab: Availability Group Database in Recovery Pending - Not Synchronizing.md

-The Transaction Log disk was offline, turn it online again, then alter the effected database.
+The Transaction Log disk was `offline`. bring it online again and then alter the affected database.

 Go to the effected node, in our case `AlwaysOnN2`: